fenago/katacoda-scenarios/hlf-chaincode-development/steps/5/text.md

 </pre>

 Now let’s compile your chaincode.
 `go get -u github.com/hyperledger/fabric/core/chaincode/shim`{{execute}}

 `go build`{{execute}}

-Assuming there are no errors, now we can proceed to the next step, testing your chaincode.
+If there are no errors, it means compilation was susccessful.
+In the upcoming scenario, we will also test  chaincode using docker-compose.